a-lemonnier/Simple_HFS/README.md

          --B1 real    B-HFS constant of the upper/lower level --l real     wavelength of the transition (Å)

- -2 or --2        compute hfs oscillator strength
+ -2 or --2        compute hfs oscillator strength for on HFS transition
                   |I,J0,F0> → |I,J1,F1>
                   with these additional options:
          --I  int/int (required)